BretStateham/FlySimExpress/Labs/flysimexpress-00.md

   - [Latest DevKit for Windows](https://aka.ms/devkit/prod/installpackage/latest)
   - [Latest DevKit for macOS](https://aka.ms/devkit/prod/installpackage/mac/latest)

+  > **Note**: The Dev Kit includes a number of software packages.
+By installing the latest Dev Kit, you should also get the latest version of the following:

+    - Azure CLI
+    - Node.js
+    - Visual Studio Code
+    - Arduino UI
+    - Custom Board manager for Arduino IDE
+    - Board drivers for Windows

 - Finally, you will need to complete the "[Get Started](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/)" walkthrough for the dev board.
 Again, we'll guide you through that process later.

 - The Zip File with the Workshop Contents.
 You can download the zip file from [https://aka.ms/FlySimExpress](https://aka.ms/FlySimExpress).